Kickstarter Alternatives: 9 Sites Like Kickstarter For Business Funding

 The differences with Kickstarter, however, probably merit more attention than the similarities.
-GoFundMe does not charge a platform fee to campaigns started in US, Canadian, and UK currency.
+GoFundMe does not charge a platform fee.
 For small-time campaigns especially, this lack of a 5% platform fee can make a big difference.
-Bear in mind, however, that you’ll still be paying 3% – 5% of what you raise in payment processing fees, and that in Australia and continental Europe the 5% platform fee stands.
+Bear in mind, however, that you’ll still be paying 2.9% + $0.30 per pledge in payment processing fees.

-One unfortunate aspect of GoFundMe is the fact that you have to connect your campaign to your Facebook page in order for your campaign to be publicly listed on GoFundMe’s site.
-As it’s awfully hard for a campaign to gain traction if it doesn’t appear in the directory, GoFundMe essentially forces you to use Facebook if you want your campaign to be successful.
+One unfortunate aspect of GoFundMe is that you have to connect your campaign to your Facebook page for your campaign to be publicly listed on GoFundMe’s site.
+As it’s tough for a campaign to gain traction if it doesn’t appear in the directory, GoFundMe essentially forces you to use Facebook if you want your campaign to be successful.
 I steer clear of Facebook myself, so I have to give a big jeer to this policy.